yungselm/multimoda-rs/docs/tutorial.rst

     (p1, p2), distance = contour.find_closest_opposite()
     (p1, p2), distance = contour.find_farthest_points()

-For every contour the area and elliptic ratio can be returned.
-CAVE units are calculated from the original image spacing, if contours were provided in pixels no meaningful result will be returned.
+For every contour the area and elliptic ratio can be returned. **CAVE:** units are calculated from the original image spacing, if contours were provided in pixels no meaningful result will be returned.

 .. code-block:: python